EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 ### Results

-We note that the SPS mass term, upon visual inspection, appears qualitatively quite different from the direct zero order term.
+We note that the behavior of the SPS mass term, upon visual inspection, appears qualitatively quite different from the direct zero order term.

 <img src="31_compact_even_sps_mass_xt.gif" width="256" height="256"/>